Welcome, and thank you for visiting!

 This website is a collection of my academic work and interests, including my research and publications, teaching portfolio, free and open-access educational tools, and occasional reflections on medicine, education, and training.

-I am currently completing Internal Medicine residency at Brigham and Women’s Hospital/Harvard Medical School, where I have continued to be actively involved in medical education and curriculum design.
-I serve on multiple curriculum committees, including work in the STRATUS Simulation Center, and am currently a Chief Resident at Brigham and Women’s Faulkner Hospital, our community affiliate site.
-I will complete residency training in June 2026.
+I completed Internal Medicine residency at Brigham and Women’s Hospital/Harvard Medical School, where I continued to be actively involved in medical education and curriculum design.
+I served on multiple curriculum committees, including work in the STRATUS Simulation Center, and as a Chief Resident at Brigham and Women’s Faulkner Hospital, our community affiliate site.
+I completed residency training in June 2026.

 Clinical interests: ARDS, sepsis, pulmonary hypertension, interstitial lung disease

-Academic interests: Simulation-based mastery learning, procedural education, curriculum development/assessment
+Academic interests: Simulation-based mastery learning, procedural education, curriculum development/assessment, UME/GME education leadership